 Assessment criteria:

-The educational objectives are focussed on getting the student to possess general and specific competences mentioned by the study programme.
+The educational objectives are focused on getting the student to poses general and specific competences mentioned by the study program.
 Graduates should have basic knowledge, skills and attitudes that are defined and planned by educational objectives.
 Students must have an understanding of the scientific-disciplinary basic knowledge that is specific for a certain domain of science, a systematic knowledge of the core elements of a discipline, including the acquisition of a coherent, detailed knowledge partly inspired by the latest developments of the discipline, and knowledge of the structure of the field of study and the connection with other fields of study.

-The educational objectives are focussed on getting the student to master general competences such as:
+The educational objectives are focused on getting the student to master general competences such as:

 Obtaining and processing information;